ankit-rathi/AR-Talks/CPC/EU_Job_Prep.md

 **For your profile:** At Principal level, expect the technical round to go deeper into **architecture decisions** (e.g., your OBDQ design at NatWest, the Data & AI Platform at Diebold Nixdorf) and **system design at scale** (Kafka, Spark, cloud-native pipelines).
 The Director/CEO round is where your motivation story matters — you can tie it to your long-standing community contributions and desire to build data platforms in a mature engineering culture.

+> **Updated note — handling the "overqualified" question:** If asked *"Why are you interested in a role requiring only 8 years experience when you have 20+?"*, reframe seniority as **depth, not hierarchy**: *"I'm optimizing for impact and craft, not title.
+I can deliver independently from day one, raise the bar for the team, and handle ambiguity — and I want to stay hands-on with data engineering."* See the separate interview-prep section for full scripts.

 ---

 ## 4. Visa Requirements & Relocation